-Students are expected to submit all assignments on time in the manner outlined by the instructor (e.g., Blackboard, Tk20, hard copy).
+Students are expected to submit all assignments on time in the manner outlined by the instructor (e.g., Blackboard, VIA, hard copy).

-- Assignments and/or Examinations
+• Assignments and/or Examinations

-- 1. Course Engagement (15%)

-- a.
-Synchronous Classes: Being engaged in this course is essential to the teaching-learning process.
+Course Engagement (5%) Being engaged in this course is essential to the teachinglearning process.
 Engagement involves attendance, timeliness, and active participation.
 Class attendance (face-to-face and online) is both important and required (see Academic Policy 1.6 in the GMU Catalog).
 It is expected that you fully engage in all course activities whether online or face-to-face.
 It is critical to keep up with the readings, course presentations, and activities.
 It is expected that you are fully prepared for each class, complete work in a timely manner, offer critical insights to discussions, ask in-depth, thoughtful questions, and provide thoughtful, responsive feedback to your peers.
-Synchronous class meetings run from 5:00 p.m.
-7:10 p.m.
+Synchronous class meetings run from 5:00 p.m. - 7:10 p.m.

-The following rubric will be used to assess synchronous class engagement:
+The following rubric will be used to assess face-to face and synchronous class engagement:

-Criteria for Outstanding Good Fair Inadequate Evaluation Class Missed no Missed 1class Missed 2 classes Missed more Attendance classes, arrived and/or arrived and/or arrived than 2 classes on time, and late or left early late or left early and consistently stayed until class 2 times or less.
+Criteria for Outstanding Good Fair Inadequate Evaluation (5 points) (4 points) (3 points) (0 points) Class Missed no Missed 1 class Missed 2 classes Missed more Attendance classes, arrived and/or arrived and/or arrived than 2 classes on time, and late or left early late or left early and consistently stayed until class 2 times or less.
 3-5 times. arrived late or ended. left early.
-Class Well-prepared, Prepared, Somewhat Not prepared, participation actively actively prepared, minimal participated in participated in partially participation, class and class and participated, and and demonstrated an demonstrated a demonstrated a demonstrated an in-depth basic partial under-developed understanding of understanding of understanding of understanding of the content. the content the content. the content.
+Class Well-prepared, Prepared, Somewhat Not prepared, participation actively actively prepared, minimal participated in participated in partially participation, class and class and participated, and and demonstrated an demonstrated a demonstrated a demonstrated an in-depth basic partial under-developed understanding of understanding of understanding of understanding of the content. the content. the content. the content.

-b.
-Learning Modules: Throughout the semester, you will complete asynchronous online modules that involve an array of activities including recording your thoughts, reactions, connections, and questions related to assigned readings and content.
+2. Learning Modules (10 %) Throughout the semester, you will complete asynchronous online modules that involve an array of activities including recording your thoughts, reactions, connections, and questions related to assigned readings and content.
 It is essential that you read all of the assigned material since this content will not be repeated in class.
 All instructions for these assignments will be posted to Blackboard.
-For each asynchronous class session, all tasks and assignments must be completed by 11:59 p.m.on the date in the course schedule.
+For each asynchronous class session, all tasks and assignments must be completed by 11:59 p.m. on the date in the course schedule.
 Late work is not accepted.